ligolang/ligo-mirror/gitlab-pages/docs/tutorials/package-management/package-management.md

 esy test
 ```

-Now the final step is the publish the library to npm.
+Now the final step is publishing the library to npm.
 The steps are same as [publishing yet another library on npm](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages#publishing-scoped-public-packages)

 ```bash